 We all should re-read it afresh like we’re in a class to see what our Professor, our Rabbi, our Lord & Savior Jesus Christ says is most important.
 Look at the content again.
 We should also look for those buzz-words that God inspired his servants to write down for us.
 Words like “therefore” and “remember” and “above all else, let us….”
 When we compare those key phrases with what could be called “churchianity’s” we will often find a night and day difference.

 Just like the example given on Matt.
 23:23 we can begin by reading our church’s various doctrinal proof-texts or memory verses.
 These often have an agenda to prove others wrong that can distort the meaning of the text or get our minds focused on things the author didn’t have in mind.
 In other words, we can be so focused on a subject like the three days & three nights that there’s no time to think about and rejoice because “He has risen!”
-To give another example, here’s a question you can ask yourself: Why do brethren come together once a week to fellowship with other believers?
+To give another example, here’s a question you can ask yourself: Why do brethren come together once a week on the Sabbath to fellowship with other believers?

 The answer to that question comes flying out of our mouths because we’ve all heard it many times.
 It’s like we’ve been programmed or “in-doctrine-ated”.
 The Bible says, we are not to forsake the assembling of ourselves together.
 It’s the same answer given at the Lutheran Church, the Assemblies of God and every other church out there.
 It’s churchianity’s call for church attendance.